evently-cloud/site/src/concepts/overview.md

 }
 ```

-These same selectors can also be use to atomically append events to the ledger.
+The selectors can be used to atomically append events to the ledger.

 ## Event Registry